ArrowAI/api/README.md

-# api_access
+# ArrowAI API Details
-Postman Collections to Access the ArrowAI APIs
+This repository holds the list of Postman Collections to Access the ArrowAI APIs